Here are the best places in Scotland to watch the solar eclipse on Thursday

 The partial eclipse will then end at 12.22pm.

-Viewing the eclipse with the naked eye can be hazardous as a result of the potential damage the sun can cause to the eyes.
+Viewing the eclipse with the naked eye can be hazardous due to the potential damage the sun can cause to the eyes.

+Looking directly at the spectacle could result in "Eclipse blindness” or retinal burns, also known as solar retinopathy.

+The brightness from the eclipse destroys cells in the retina that transmit what you see to the brain.

 To prevent the eclipse damaging vision, eclipse glasses that allow the sun to be viewed safely can be used but do not just rock up with your ordinary shades.